msteffensen19/InstallWindowsDockerCLI/README.md

 A required REBOOT will occur after registry changes that allow containerization.

-The installation will then continue and install docker, docker-app and docker-compose
+The installation will then continue and install docker, docker-app and docker-compose.

 On a Windows machine, open a CMD window and run this command: